wytsai7660/OOP-hw2-3_fix/README.md

 This is a major revamp of JJK's code, so there are some features that you need to access in a different way.
 The following list tries to list all of them.

-- Instead of calling `IoT_ctrl_payload::increase` directly, call `IoT_ctrl_packet::increase_payload_counter`.

 - Since all accessors now return const references, so you can't directly call a non-const function on the return value of a accessors.
+Instead, there are usually alternative functions that you can call to achieve the same effect:

+  - Call `IoT_ctrl_packet::increase_payload_counter` instead of `IoT_ctrl_payload::increase`.
-Instead, there are usually alternative functions that you can call to achieve the same effect.
-For example, to change the src/dst/pre/nex IDs of a packet, instead of calling the getter for the header on the packet and then setting them, call the `set_src_ID`/`set_dst_ID`/`set_pre_ID`/`set_nex_ID` functions on the packet directly.
+  - Call `set_src_ID`/`set_dst_ID`/`set_pre_ID`/`set_nex_ID`/`set_msg` on the packet directly instead of calling the getter for the header or payload on the packet and then setting them.

+- Since all generators have been removed, you should use the following constructors instead of generators:

+  - Call the default constructor of the packet type you want to generate instead of `packet::packet_generator::generate`.
+  - Call the copy/move constructor of the packet type you want to replicate instead of `packet::packet_generator::replicate`.
+  - Use the variant type `node::PacketTypes` and `std::visit` instead of `packet *` and downcasting.